DyogenIBENS/Agora/README.md

 (6/11/2015), a Python library
 for bioinformatics and comparative genomics developed by the same group.

-AGORA is written in Python 2 and is currently not compatible with Python 3.
+AGORA is written in Python 3, which is widely available.
-You can install a Python 2 environment with all the dependencies with [_conda_](https://docs.conda.io/)
+You can install a Python 3 environment with all the dependencies with [_conda_](https://docs.conda.io/)

 ```